 top of page

-The work of Hans Hoffmen was a direct inspiration in this body of work.
-Hoffman's aggressive use of color and attitude towards making art is something I incorporate in my own paintings.
-Hoffman was an artist who never felt the need to label different ways of painting.
+The work of Hans Hoffmann was a direct inspiration in this body of work.
+Hoffmann's aggressive use of color and attitude towards making art is something I incorporate in my own paintings.
+Hoffmann was an artist who never felt the need to label different ways of painting.
 In a conversation between Tim Harney and Lydia Gordan, Harney spoke on Hoffman saying “ He could be working on a figurative work and the next day, purely abstract.
 They didn't make those distinctions, those distinctions are nonsense.
 They were making paintings.”

 bottom of page